 King Jehoahaz continued in the Israelite royal tradition of disobedience to God.
 As a result, he suffered harshly at the hands of the Syrian King Hazael, and Hazael’s son, Ben-Hadad.
 This second Ben-Hadad has also been attested to archaeologically.
 Like his father, he is mentioned on the Zakkur Stele.
 And there is also another possible reference to him on an Assyrian inscription.

 Jehoahaz died, and his son Joash reigned in his place.
-Like all the other rulers of the northern kingdom of Israel, he was also evil.
-He is also attested to in archaeology.
+Like all the other rulers of the northern kingdom of Israel, he was also a rebellious king.
+He too is attested to archaeologically.
 The Stele of Adad-Nirari iii mentions him as “Joash of Samaria” and describes him as having paid tribute to the Assyrian king.

 After this, the Prophet Elisha died.
 Thus ended the work of one of the truly great men of God to walk the Earth.
 But one more miracle would be performed through Elisha.